alejanicki/alejanicki/README.md

 ### Hello there !
 My name is Alessandro 😁

-- 🖥️ I'm a fullstack developer looking for an opportunity
+- 🖥️ I'm a fullstack developer
 - 📚 I’m currently studying to improve my skills as a fullstack developer
 - 🌐 Languages: Portuguese (Native) and English (Advanced)
 - 🤓 Check our bootcamp project - https://novi.startfuture.com.br/